 In this section, we detail how to add a Makefile to a plug-in.
-Section 4.4.1 introduces how to write a Makefile for its own plug-in thanks to Makefile.dynamic while Section 4.4.2 explains how to integrate it in Makefile.
+Section 5.4.1 introduces how to write a Makefile for a given plug-in thanks to Makefile.dynamic while Section 5.4.2 explains how to integrate it in Makefile.

-4.4.1 Using Makefile.dynamic
+5.4.1 Using Makefile.dynamic

-In this section, we detail how to write a Makefile for its own plug-in.
-Even if it is still possible to write such a Makefile from scratch, Frama-C provides a generic Makefile, called Makefile.dynamic, which helps the plug-in developer to write it.
+In this section, we detail how to write a Makefile for a given plug-in.
+Even if it is still possible to write such a Makefile from scratch, Frama-C provides a generic Makefile, called Makefile.dynamic, which helps the plug-in developer in this task.
 This file is installed in the Frama-C share directory.
 So for writting your plug-in specific Makefile, you have to: